TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Test The Database -done
     - Insert directly into database universities and clubs for testing -done
-    - Added synchronization for the is_online and last_login columns in the database -done -synchronized profile(image and text) partially -done
+    - Added synchronization for the is_online and last_login columns in the database -done
+    - synchronized profile(image and text) partially -done
     - Linking the database to the app -done
     - updated sign in to be online after a successful registration -done
-    - implemented fully the synchronization with the database for profile -done -made it so only students with is_admin=true can access the admin panel -done
+    - implemented fully the synchronization with the database for profile -done
+    - made it so only students with is_admin=true can access the admin panel -done
     - make and synchronize images to students -done
     - polish signups and logins inputs (better conditions to control the coherence of data put inside of the db) -done